 BUDDHA & BISHNU

-Buddha Bose was born in 1913, in Sri Lanka, while his British father and English mother traveled from London to Calcutta.
+Buddha Bose was born in 1913, in Sri Lanka, while his Indian father and English mother traveled from London to Calcutta.
 His mother would only stay in India for 5 years before returning to London, leaving young Buddha behind.
 He grew up in the Garpar area of Calcutta, a block from the Ghosh home where Yogananda and Bishnu lived.

 Bishnu Ghosh referred to Buddha Bose as his nephew and Buddha called Bishnu “Babu” or uncle.
 In 1929, when he was 16, Buddha began his serious physical training under Bishnu.
 Buddha is featured in Bishnu Ghosh’s 1930 book, Muscle Control, exhibiting the stomach control movements and difficult variations of nauli and uddiyana bandha.
 In 1931, Buddha wrote a letter to his brother Dennis in London, saying that he was entirely focused on developing his capacity under Bishnu Ghosh.